Probing the Axion-Photon-Dark Photon Interaction at Future $e^+e^-$ Colliders: Photons and Missing Energy at Lepton Colliders

-Due to the presence of the kinetic mixing term, characterized by the parameter $\epsilon$ in Eq.~(\ref{eq:Lag}), the $Z$ boson mass and its couplings are modified once the kinetic mixing term is removed.
+Due to the presence of the kinetic mixing term, characterized by the parameter $\epsilon$ in Eq.~(\ref{eq:Lag}), the $Z$ boson mass and its couplings are modified.
 These deviations are tightly constrained by precision $Z$-pole measurements at LEP~\cite{Curtin:2014cca, Du:2019mlc}.
+In addition, searches for narrow resonances decay into dileptons at the LHC impose bounds on dark photon production and its branching ratio into leptons.
+We recast the constraints from the CMS dimuon search~\cite{CMS:2019buh} accordingly (see Appendix~\ref{app:CMSrecast}).
+The resulting exclusions projected in $(\epsilon,\,g_{a\gamma'\gamma})$ plane are shown as the gray regions in the left panel of Fig.~\ref{fig:LEPconstraint} for a representative dark photon mass $m_{\gamma'} = 20~\text{GeV}$.
+Combining CMS dilepton searches, $Z$-pole, and LEP data, we find the viable parameter space is $g_{a\gamma'\gamma} \lesssim 1.5 \times 10^{-3}~\mathrm{GeV}^{-1}$ and $\epsilon \lesssim 2.0 \times 10^{-3}$.

-The corresponding exclusion region is shown as the gray area in the left panel of Fig.~\ref{fig:LEPconstraint} for the representative case $m_{\gamma'} = 20~\text{GeV}$.
-Combining with this $Z$- pole constraint, the coupling $g_{a\gamma'\gamma}$ is limited to be smaller than about $ 1.5 \times 10^{-3}~\mathrm{GeV}^{-1}$.
-The right panel of Fig.~\ref{fig:LEPconstraint} shows the projection of the LEP constraints on the $(m_{\gamma'}, g_{a\gamma'\gamma})$ plane, assuming that $\gamma'\to a\gamma$ decay dominates.
+The right panel of Fig.~\ref{fig:LEPconstraint} shows the projection of the LEP constraints on the $(m_{\gamma'}, g_{a\gamma'\gamma})$ plane, assuming that $\epsilon \ll m_{\gamma'} g_{a\gamma' \gamma}$ satisfied the $Z$-pole and CMS dimuon searches constraints.
 Also, the red curve shows the upper limit of the single-photon plus missing energy production cross section\footnote{We note that this constraint from LEP excludes the region that explains the muon $g-2$ anomaly studied in \cite{Chen:2024jbr}. }.